- DTP Success Team

 This exam covers the basics of religious studies, from the history and doctrines of different faiths to contemporary religious issues.

-With this study guide, you can ensure that you're prepared for every topic on the test.
+With this study guide, you can ensure you're prepared for every topic on the test.

 Let's get started!